-In 2015, 1.5 million Americans were diagnosed with Diabetes with 95% of cases being Type 2, related to excess body weight.
+In 2015, 1.5 million Americans were diagnosed with Diabetes.
+In 95% of the cases were related to excess body weight (as in Type 2).
 In recent decades, even with abundant information about diet and exercise habits that affect risk, that number increases each year (Centers for Disease Control, 2017).

 Attempts at a long-lasting healthy lifestyle often fall short when we try to make drastic changes too quickly.
 If you are at risk, it might be easier than you think to start making the right changes.

 Researchers in South Korea have identified a small but effective change to reduce diabetes risk by decreasing visceral (deep abdominal) fat and improving certain fatty acid levels.
 In an article published in Nutrition Journal (2018), a 12-week trial comparing a calorie-reduction group to a no dietary-change group revealed improvements in a number of measures.

 In a sample of overweight people without diabetes, subjects were randomly assigned to either removing 1/3 of a bowl of rice at each meal per day for the study period, or the control group who made no changes.
 Calorie-reduction subjects also received nutritional counseling at the start, and each subject in the study supplied three-day journals of diet and physical activity at baseline, halfway through the study, and after 12 weeks.
 Here’s what they found that relates to diabetes risk and inflammatory markers: